hassanaftab93/hassanaftab93/Readme.md

 ### CSV File White Space Remover

 Sometimes Excel or Notepad will not recognize whitespaces when you try to remove extra spaces in an entire column of data, or a dataset.

 So this script file in the code will help remove those white spaces, it converts them to "?" characters, which can then be manually removed.

 <a href="https://github.com/hassanaftab93/CSV-White-Space-Remover">**Repository Link**</a>

+### Repository Automation

+This project comes out of an irritation I faced personally.

+When I was first learning to code - setting up my local repo and syncing with Github

+<a href="https://github.com/hassanaftab93/Repository-Automation">**Repository Link**</a>

 </details>

 <!--------------------------------------------------------- SECTION DIVIDER --------------------------------------------------------->